DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-30-managing-accredited-providers-on-behalf-of-training-partners.md

 Adding an accredited provider has 3 steps:

-1. Find an accredited provider by name UKPRN or postcode
+1. Find an accredited provider by name, UKPRN or postcode
 2. Enter details about the accredited provider
 3. Check your answers